sharmaparth9812/Audio-Player-Controller/README.md

 # Usage
 Explanation on how to use the audio player controller.
+After successfully importing the project in Eclipse, open main.cpp, build that and run it on the Eclipse environment.
 I have included relevant code snippets to demonstrate basic functionalities.

  // Required header files